 Rubric for the Accountability and Professionalism Paper Criteria Inadequate=D (Below Standard) Adequate=2 (Meets Standard) Above Average =3 (Exceeds Standard) Exemplary=4 (Far Exceeds Standard) Organization Writing lacks logical organization.
 It shows some coherence but ideas lack unity.
 Serious errors.
 Less than 5 pages in length.
 Writing is coherent and logically organized.
 Some points remain misplaced and stray from the topic.
 Transitions evident but not used throughout all 5 pages of the paper.
 Writing is coherent and logically organized with transitions for all 6 areas that unifies the overall ideas and paragraphs to create coherence.
 Writing shows high degree of attention to logic and reasoning of points.
 Unity clearly leads the reader to the conclusion and stirs thought regarding the topic.
 Level of Content Shows some thinking and reasoning but most ideas are underdeveloped and unoriginal.
 All 6 areas are not addressed.
 Less than 5 pages in length.
 Content indicates thinking and reasoning applied with original thought on a few ideas.
 All 6 areas are addressed.
 Content for all 6 areas indicates original thinking and develops ideas with sufficient and firm evidence.
 Content indicates synthesis of ideas, in-depth analysis and evidences original thought and support for the topic.
 Development All 6 areas are discussed but main points lack detailed development.
 Ideas are vague with little evidence of critical thinking.
 All 6 main points are present with sufficient detail and development.
 Some critical thinking is present.
 All 6 areas are well developed with quality supporting details and quantity.
 References are used well; critical thinking is weaved into points.
 Main points well developed with high quality and quantity support.
 Reveals high degree of critical thinking.
 Grammar, Mechanics & Formatting Spelling, punctuation, and grammatical errors create distraction, making reading difficult: fragments, comma splices, run-ons evident.
 Errors are frequent.
 Fails to follow format and assignment requirements; incorrect margins, font, spacing and/or indentation; lacking or incorrect APA format; neatness of essay needs attention.
 Most spelling, punctuation, and grammar are correct allowing reader to progress through essay.
 Some errors remain.
+Meets format and assignment requirements; generally correct margins, spacing, font, and indentations.
 Essay is neat but may have some assembly errors.
 APA format is correct for all 3 current references.
 Essay has minor spelling, punctuation, and grammatical errors allowing reader to follow ideas clearly.
 Very few fragments or run-ons.
 Meets APA format and assignment requirements; margins, spacing, and indentations are correct; essay is neat and correctly assembled.
 Essay is free of distracting spelling, punctuation, and grammatical errors; absent of fragments, comma splices, and run-ons.
+Meets all formal and assignment requirements and evidences attention to detail; all margins, spacing, font and indentations are correct; essay is neat and correctly assembled with a professional look.
 Style Mostly in elementary form with little or no variety in sentence structure, diction, rhetorical devices or emphasis.
 Approaches college level usage of some variety in sentence patterns, diction, and rhetorical devices.
 Attains college level style; tone is appropriate and rhetorical devices used to enhance content; sentence variety used effectively.
 Shows outstanding style going beyond usual college level; rhetorical devices and tone used effectively; creative use of sentence structure and coordination.